Curryxin3/Lab_platform/README.md

 - I'm also known to [blog](https://blog.csdn.net/Curry_xin)
 - This is my [teammate](https://github.com/ZLJ2015106), you can contact her if you have any questions.
 ## Credits
 This project was greatly helped by [Tianjin University](http://www.tju.edu.cn/), especially the laboratory teachers and students.
-If you are interested in the research direction of our laboratory, you can visit our website ：:blush:	[Institute of Television and Image Information, Tianjin University](https://www.iti-tju.org/#/research/research5
+If you are interested in the research direction of our laboratory, you can visit our website [Institute of Television and Image Information, Tianjin University](https://www.iti-tju.org/#/research/research5)
+Thank you for browsing:blush: